 Include some turmeric and black pepper to aid post-workout inflammation.

 If you aim to gain some weight, include cashew, peanut, or almond butter tablespoon.
-They provide energy and help replenish your body faster.
+They provide energy and help replenish your body faster; if used with maca powder, they are even better.
 They also add more protein to your post-workout smoothies.

 Add spirulina powder for extra protein without adding many calories.